 THE NARRATOR(S) OF THE 20th CENTURY’S LIVING HISTORY

-The e-State is the transnational collective consisting of powerful financiers, media companies, “mainstream” elite academia, the global political apparatus and the military industrial complex.
-Command of communications media has always been important since the advent of radio became a powerful too to monarch and rebel alike.
+The e-State is the transnational collective consisting of powerful financiers, media companies, “mainstream” elite academia, globe spanning political networks and the military industrial complex.
+Command of communications media has always been important since the advent of radio became a powerful tool for monarch and rebel alike.
 Since WWII the e-State has been able to create and commodify the most complete architecture for message projection ever created.
 This feature of our times has already shown itself to be an enforcer of hegemony, a manufacturer of consent, and at many times a blatant tool for propaganda.

 The line between propaganda and news has largely been blurred into fine print.
 Whether it’s a corporate sponsor promoting or ignoring an issue, a government entity requesting details withheld, all the way to book censorship by Intelligence agencies in the United States, it’s hard to argue that there is a “fair and balanced” offering from any of outlets we’re offered.

 “Again I want to emphasize that the study of propaganda must be conducted within the context of the technological society. ”

 Truth is, the public is subject to a bombardment of narratives, large and small, through mass media communications that have their origins with advertisers, state actors, corporate sponsors, military, technology and financial interests.
 There are always myriad voices competing to be heard in any public space, but on the whole the narration provided by the factions stated above far outweigh their competitors.
 It is their narratives they continue to promote and protect, and it also through their considerable power which gives them the ability to alter and even remove narratives from the cultural memory.

 All of this has been facilitated by the power of global telecommunications and most recently the rising propensity for everything to be put into the cloud.